PawseySC/container-workflows/_episodes/09-python.md

 exercises: 0
 questions:
 objectives:
-- embed a Python app in a container and run it
+- Embed a Python app in a container and run it

 keypoints:
 ---